tomwalder/php-gds/README.md

 To install using Composer, use this require line, for production

+`"tomwalder/php-gds": "v2.0.0"`

+For older, version 1 series

 `"tomwalder/php-gds": "v1.2.1"`

-and for bleeding-edge features, 2.0 dev-master
+and for bleeding-edge features, dev-master

 `"tomwalder/php-gds": "dev-master"`